vaibhav-acquia/slack/README.txt

     10.If you want to automatically delete files from slack workspace, you should provide token, which you can generate here: https://api.slack.com/custom-integrations/legacy-tokens#legacy-info
+       Or you can get more secure oauth tokens here:
+       - go to https://api.slack.com/apps (sign in into your slack account of course)
+       - choose app that you will grant permission to file access
+       - select OAuth & Permissions in sidebar
+       - copy 'OAuth Access Token' into settings of slack module on your drupal site
+       - scroll to 'Select Permission Scopes' and select files:read and files:write:user permissions
+       - save changes and reinstall your app
     11.You also can choose file types, which you want delete and expiration period.